jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 # And look at it in the browser:
 show

-# Combine more actions in a more complex combo action, adding paragraph annotations and concepts:
+# Combine more actions in a more complex combo action, adding paragraph annotations and headings:
 transcribe_annotate_summarize 'https://www.youtube.com/watch?v=XRQnWomofIY'
-webpage_config
-webpage_generate
-show
+show_as_webpage
 ```